Skip to content ↓

 • The role played by individuals, groups, ideas or ideology.

 Aims of Unit 2: Unit 2 is focused on a significant period of historical change or development.
-Students will gain deep understanding of change and continuity through the study of the interrelationships of a variety of perspectives.
+Students will gain deep understanding of change and continuity through the study of the interrelationships of a variety of perspectives as indicated in the content.
 Students will develop detailed knowledge and understanding of developments and the roles of individuals, groups, ideas, and ideology.
 Depth Studies also promote an understanding of the complexity of the historical process through a detailed focus on a specific period of change.

 Aims of Unit 3: Students identify an issue they wish to study and develop a question from this issue which will be the focus of the Historical Investigation.
 To ensure that this represents a substantial study, the issue to be investigated must be placed in the context of approximately 100 years.
 Students may study a specific issue or development in depth, but this must be placed in the context of approximately 100 years, or a broader theme and/or development.
 Issues which relate to international, national, or local developments are appropriate, as are investigations which adopt specific historical perspectives such as cultural, social or technological.
 Through undertaking the Historical Investigation, students will develop an enhanced understanding of the nature and purpose of history as a discipline and how historians work.
 They will broaden their study of the past whilst having the opportunity to study a specific issue in great depth.

-For more details about the content of the A Level Course, please see the relevant programme of study below.
+For more detail about the content of the A Level Course, please see the relevant programme of study below